Garland Estate Litigation Lawyers

 No matter what the issue is, you can depend on Staubus and Randall to handle it.
 We will provide you with the legal representation and guidance necessary to navigate the complex litigation process.
 With more than 100 years of combined legal experience, our estate litigation lawyers in Garland, TX, can resolve the legal matter so you can carry out your loved one’s wishes.

-For a free consultation to learn more about what Staubus and Randall can do for you, call us today at 214-691-3411.
+To schedule a consultation to learn more about what Staubus and Randall can do for you, call us today at 214-691-3411.

 Why Choose Staubus and Randall?

 Estate litigation cases can be complicated to manage alone.
 Without the help of an experienced attorney, you face confusing laws and procedures.
 If you don’t know how to administer your family member’s estate correctly, you could end up without the assets you’re entitled to.

 Many people face an uphill battle after the death of a loved one.
 If someone mismanages the estate, you’re forced to take legal action against them.
 At Staubus and Randall, we know how to protect our clients’ rights and fight for them in court.
 We will be your advocate and try to reach your desired outcome.